 Introduction

 Migration has evolved across the tree of life as a way for organisms to exploit ephemeral or only seasonally available resources, often over enormous spatial scales.
-In organisms that migrate long distances, traits conducive to efficient long-distance movement are imperative.
-This can entail certain behavioral and physiological adaptations, such as periods of reproductive dormancy and lipid accumulation prior to migration [1,2], as well as morphological features that aid in long movements.
+In organisms that migrate long distances, traits conducive to efficient movement are imperative.
+This can entail certain behavioral and physiological adaptations, such as periods of reproductive dormancy and lipid accumulation prior to or during migration [1,2], as well as morphological features that aid in long-distance movements.
 In the latter case, selection has favored certain body shapes in migratory fishes [3,4], wing loading patterns in migratory birds [5,6], and wing sizes and shapes in migratory insects [7,8].

 Perhaps the best-known migratory insect is the monarch butterfly, whose seasonal migration spans thousands of kilometers across the North American continent.
 Past research has shown that migratory and non-migratory populations of monarch butterfly have highly divergent wing morphologies, with migrants typically having larger, more elongated wings than non-migrants [8-11].
-This pattern has been interpreted as natural selection operating on a tradeoff between long-distance flight in migrants and short-distance flights, for which maneuverability is most important, in non-migratory populations.
+This pattern has been interpreted as natural selection operating on a tradeoff between long-distance flight in migrants and short-distance flights in summer breeding and non-migratory populations.
+Large, elongated wings are thought to aid in gliding flight and facilitate long-distance movements in migratory monarchs [8], whereas smaller, rounder wings are associated with maneuverability that may be more important for summer-breeding or non-migratory monarchs [10].

 In addition to wing morphological differences between residents and migrants, studies have shown correlations between timing of migration, wing coloration, and wing size in North American migrants [12-15].
-Likewise, two recently published studies using stable isotope data have shown that butterflies that migrate longer distances to overwintering sites have larger forewings [16,17], and Altizer and Davis (2010) [8] found differences in forewing area between eastern and western North American monarchs that they attribute to differences in migration distance.
+Likewise, two recently published studies using stable isotope data have shown that butterflies that migrate longer distances to overwintering sites have larger forewings [16,17].
+An earlier study by Altizer and Davis (2010) also found differences in forewing area between eastern and western North American monarchs, which they attribute to differences in migration distance [8].
 These results have been interpreted as migration acting as a selective episode on wing morphology, such that the largest and most capable long-distance migrants disproportionately reach overwintering grounds.

 A number of factors are clearly important determinants of wing morphology in monarchs: for example, males are consistently larger than females, and as noted above, migration distance to overwintering sites seems to be positively correlated with forewing area.
 While these findings provide a useful starting point for understanding wing morphological variation among North American migrants, a number of other potentially important factors have yet to be fully considered.
 For example, the extent to which wing morphology is phenotypically plastic is not well-studied, and few studies have considered how factors such as larval photoperiod and host plant identity might impact adult wing morphology (but see refs.
 18,19).

 One approach to understanding this variation is by conducting experimental manipulations to test specific hypotheses about how certain factors influence monarch wing morphology.
 Another approach is to take advantage of the extensive museum collections of North American monarchs and their associated metadata to build a comprehensive model that allows for testing multiple hypotheses about wing morphological variation.
-While the latter approach has the obvious shortcoming of integrating over many sources of uncertainty, an advantage is that it enables the evaluation of certain hypotheses that could not otherwise be tested, such as possible changes through time, both within (e.g. seasonal variation) and across years.
+While the latter approach has the obvious shortcoming of integrating over many sources of uncertainty, an advantage is that it enables the evaluation of certain hypotheses that could not otherwise be tested, such as possible changes through time, both within and across years.